Waco CG-3

-The Waco CG-3A was a US light troop military glider of World War II.
+The Waco CG-3A was a United States light troop military glider of World War II.

 Design and development

 The CG-3A was the United States Army Air Force's first production troop-carrying glider.
 300 CG-3A 9-place gliders were initially ordered, but 200 of these were cancelled.
 A few of the 100 built by Commonwealth Aircraft (formerly Rearwin Aircraft) were used as trainers for the improved CG-4A, but most remained in their shipping crates in storage.
 The production CG-3A was developed from the experimental XCG-3 which was the only one built by Waco and given Army Air Forces Serial No. 41-29617.

 Operational history

 The CG-3A became obsolete with the development of the much improved Waco designed CG-4A 15-place glider with its alternate load of military equipment.
 The CG-3A did not see any combat and several were used in limited training roles.